DeTrusty as a Service

 API: DeTrusty Version

-returns the version number of DeTrusty.
+/version returns the version number of DeTrusty.

 Example call: